-She may choose buy the script.
+She may choose the script that you film.
 She may choose the lead cast members.
 She will hire every department head, and then support them to find and hire their departments.
 She will also choose the director.

-The director, in essence, is a hired hand.
+The director is a hired crew members.
 The director is one of the pieces of the puzzles that the producer assembles.
 She works for the producer and is supervised and supported by her.

-The director’s job on a film set is to bring a creative vision that will be bring the script to life, and to know how to communicate that vision to the actors and department heads so that what’s in her head is what ends up on the screen.
+The director’s job on a film set is to come up with a creative vision that will be bring the script to life.
+Her job is also to communicate that vision effectively to the actors and department heads so that what’s in her head is what ends up on the screen.

-If she’s directing a series, her job is to know how to execute a directorial style that will remain seamless with the rest of the show so that you can’t tell different people direct different episodes.
+If she’s directing a series, her job is to know how to execute a directorial style that will remain seamless with the rest of the show so that you can’t tell that different people directed different episodes.
 She’ll know how to stick with the brand!